appcircleio/appcircle-docusaurus/docs/workflows/ios-specific-workflow-steps/cocoapods-install.md

 ```

+#### Example 2: How can I fetch the all dependencies from different repositories?

 If you want to fetch a dependency from a source other than this artifactory, you can set up your `Pod` file as shown below.
 This `Pod` file will pull any pods that are explicitly referenced from the specified URL, while all other dependencies will be retrieved directly from the default `source URL`.

 ```bash